kubevirt/project-infra/docs/infrastructure-components.md

 #### Connected clusters

-* Workloads and phx-prow, the control plane schedules CI jobs on them.
+* Workloads, the control plane schedules CI jobs on it.

 #### Exposed services